4 Nights 5 Days Pilgrimage package for Senior Citizens

 - Pickup and dropping facility from place of stay to pick-up/ dropping point will be available at extra price

-- Package can be customized as per needs of the guests
+- Package can be customized as per needs of the guests.
+Package can also be operated from any other place.

 - Cancellation allowed only before 7 days from start of tour @20% of package cost as cancellation charges.
 No cancellation allowed thereafter.